wlbr/cl-marshal/README.md

 Brilliant!
-References, circles et. are working regardless these are references from and to list, objects, hashtables, array etc.
+References, circles et. are working regardless these are references from and to lists, objects, hashtables, array etc.

 Understanding the Implementation